 This is the original clip from the YT video at normal speed and with no zoom.

 This second video is the same as above except that it is at 25% of the original speed.
-It is easy to see how this slow motion helps you better see and analyze the movement and steps in involved in this trick.
+It is easy to see how this slow motion helps you better see and analyze both the horse and rider in this jump.

-This third video is the same as above except we have applied a 2-fold zoom.
-Both slow motion and zooming are applied to make it easier to closely examine the the yoyo as well as the hands and fingers of the person.
+Video 3: This third video is the same as above except we have applied a 2-fold zoom.
+So, both slow motion and zooming are applied to make it easier to examines the technique of both horse and rider in this equestrian jumping event.

 This fourth video is slowed even further, to 6.25%.
 No zoom is applied.
-Again the value of slow motion for analyzing the motion of the Yoyo, as it is manipulated through each sequence of this trick, is apparent.
+Again the value of slow motion for analysis of and identification of the technique used in this jump.

 Pictures from video:

 Video Surgeon allows you to print to paper or to file, one or a series of images.
-In the example below there are four images which show the progression of steps as this trick is performed.
-For brevity's sake we have limited this to four, but if you were learning or teaching this trick you might want to have the entire sequence from beginning to end.
+In the example below there are six images that show the sequence from start to finish, of this jump.
 Click on the thumbnail to see the full sized image.